 Vigilantes in fiction: The (anti)hero in comics

-Since their inception, both DC Comics and Marvel Comics have introduced a vast array of superheroes, each driven by their interpretation of justice.
-Except for those working under the banner of organizations like S.H.I.E.L.D., these crusaders are vigilantes.
+Since their inception, both DC Comics and Marvel Comics have introduced countless superheroes, each driven by their interpretation of justice.
+Except for those working for organizations like S.H.I.E.L.D., these crusaders are vigilantes.

 Batman